pivotal-cf/docs-pks/about-lb.hbs.md

 ### <a id='resize-lb'></a> Resizing Load Balancers

-When a new Kubernetes cluster is provisioned using the TKGI API, NSX creates a dedicated load balancer for that new cluster.
+When a new Kubernetes cluster is provisioned using the {{ vars.product_short }} API, NSX creates a dedicated load balancer for that new cluster.
 By default, the size of the load balancer is set to Small.

 With network profiles, you can change the size of the load balancer deployed by NSX at the time of cluster creation.
 For information about network profiles, see [Using Network Profiles (NSX Only)](network-profiles.html).